sav-che/TL-2/Authors/Abromeit, Johannes {std. Abrom.}.md

-> [!cite] BHL link: this entry starts at [page 3](https://www.biodiversitylibrary.org/item/103414#page/51/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 3](https://www.biodiversitylibrary.org/page/33120096) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Abromeit, Johannes {std.
 Abrom.} (Suppl.)|second entry]] for this author

 ### Author

-Abromeit, Johannes (1857-1946), German botanist at Königsberg, specialized in the flora of E. and W. Prussia. (*Abrom.*).
+Abromeit, Johannes (1857-1946), German botanist at Königsberg, specialized in the flora of E. and W. Prussia.
+**Abbreviated name**: *Abrom.*

 #### Herbarium and types